Table of Contents

-I'm using Emacs for about 7 or 8 years now, maybe a bit less than that, maybe more.
-I tried to quit several times for other editors, different workflows and everytime I returned with more enthusiasm.
+I’ve been using Emacs for about 7 or 8 years now—maybe a bit less, maybe more.
+I tried to quit several times for other editors and different workflows, and every time I returned with more enthusiasm.

 Today I stumbled upon several posts regarding favorite Emacs packages and wanted to list mine.